codybrom/denim/readme.md

 ## Usage

+### Importing

-To import straight from JSR:
+To import Denim directly in your Deno project from JSR:

 ```typescript
 import { ThreadsPostRequest, createThreadsContainer, publishThreadsContainer } from 'jsr:@codybrom/denim';
 ```

 ### Basic Usage

+Here's a basic example of creating and publishing a text post:

 ```typescript
 import { createThreadsContainer, publishThreadsContainer, ThreadsPostRequest } from "jsr:@codybrom/denim";